Traffickers’ jungle prison camps on the Thai-Malaysian border ‘operating for years’, say Rohingya migrants in Malaysia.

 [This article appeared in Myanmar’s Mizzima Weekly print magazine in 2015 but not online.
 I decided to post it here more than a year later because the Rohingya homeland in northern Rakhine State is once again attracting international media coverage.
 Even Malaysian PM Najib wants to take advantage of the crisis this round.
 The spotlight won’t last long.
 There was another brief international moment in spring 2015 when the overloaded boats were drifting around the Andaman Sea and various governments vowed at a high-profile multinational meeting in Bangkok that the recent arrivals in Indonesia, Malaysia and Thailand would be resettled in third countries within a year.
 In the weeks after, though, I was unable to interest any international media outlets in why thousands of stateless Rohingya risk their lives to reach Malaysia each year or how they live illegally once they get there.
 Fortunately, Mizzima was interested.

 It will be interesting to see if Justin Trudeau’s grandiose statements mean that Canada will begin to accept Rohingya for resettlement.
-At the time I wrote this, the US was the only country resettling Rohingya from Malaysia; that had been the situation for many years.
+At the time I wrote this article, the US was the only country resettling Rohingya from Malaysia; that had been the situation for many years.
 The conditions and work prospects for Rohingya in Bangladesh were far worse than in Malaysia even before tens of thousands of Rohingya arrived there in in the final months of 2016, after fleeing attacks by the Myanmar army in their homeland of northern Rakhine State.
 Rohingya refugees in Bangladesh may therefore be the first priority for resettlement in a third country.]

 Sultan Ahmed bin Ahmed Hussein, the new president of the Rohingya Society of Malaysia (RSM), arrived in Malaysia in 2012 by way of a border jungle prison.
 The 2001 Sittwe University graduate had been working in Rakhine State for GRET, a French non-governmental organization involved in agricultural development.
 After the 2012 communal riots, the French staff left the state and he was interrogated by the police.
 “They wanted money,” he recalled earlier this month.
 “Some of my friends were arrested.
 Some were shot and killed.”
 After he left his home in Buthidaung to stay with friends in Maungdaw, he heard that back home “thirty police had descended on my house, so I knew I had to leave.”
 His wife and four children are still in Myanmar (Burma).

-In Sultan Ahmed’s case, the traffickers “only lied” about a few things: “They said I would stay in a nice place in Thailand and the boat would have chairs and air-conditioning.”
+In Sultan Ahmed’s case, the traffickers “only lied” about a few things, he said: “They said I would stay in a nice place in Thailand and the boat would have chairs and air-conditioning.”
 Instead, he sat on a deck of a Thai fishing boat for eight days with 255 other passengers, including nine women and three children.
 They were given was only one meal per day.
 The boat was tossed by waves so huge, “I almost died.”

 After Sultan Ahmed’s boat docked at Ranong, Thailand, passengers were taken by pick-up truck to a place somewhere close to the border, perhaps close to the east coast, and then walked to “a fenced-in place in the jungle” where they stayed for six days.
 Outside the fence was a “guard with a large gun.”
 There were no toilets or washing facilities.
 His relatives in Malaysia received a phone call that he had arrived and were given a choice of Maybank and CIMB bank account numbers to deposit another 6,000 ringgit “but no names.
 It’s all based on trust,” he said.
 After traffickers confirmed the deposit, he walked with a group for about an hour through the jungle until they reached a road and a taxi, in which the seats had been ripped out.
 Eleven people squeezed in.
 After arriving at a “nice place” in Butterworth where he could wash and change clothing, his relatives arrived.

 Fishing and cargo boats with six hundred or seven hundred passengers – the numbers on some of the Andaman Sea boats set adrift this spring – are not unusual, said Sultan Ahmed and other RSM members earlier this month.
 They talked at the modest society headquarters office on the second floor of a concrete shophouse in a Kuala Lumpur suburb.
-They said that passengers sometimes have been so tightly packed on boats that they were unable to move and that journeys sometimes lasted several weeks or a month.
+They said that passengers sometimes have been so tightly packed on boats they were unable to move and that journeys sometimes lasted several weeks or a month.
 As a result, many have arrived in Malaysia with leg paralysis that sometimes lasts a year.

 Shomin Soe Mint, a teacher in a makeshift school for Rohingya children a few kilometers from the RSM office, came by a route nearly identical to Sultan Ahmed’s.
 He also fled Myanmar in 2012.
 He knew beforehand about the standard 6,000 ringgit fees and also was able to rely on relatives in Malaysia to make the final payment.
-Both he and his wife had been working for UN agencies in Rakhine State before the riots and felt in danger when foreign staff left.
+Both he and his wife had been working for UN agencies in Rakhine State before the riots and felt in danger when foreign staff left the state.
 His wife and two young sons arrived a few months after him, following a similar route that included the stop-over in a jungle prison.
 Today his wife is working for the United Nations in Kuala Lumpur.

 From Myanmar to Malaysia: A Short History